daniel-agblevor/Chat/docs/project_overview.md

 For more specific details, please refer to the following documents:

--   **[Frontend Development Updates](./frontend_development.md):** A detailed breakdown of the frontend architecture, components, and implementation plan.
+-   **[Frontend Development Updates](./frontend_development.md):** A detailed breakdown of the frontend architecture and implementation.
--   **[API Specifications](./api_specifications.md):** A complete guide to the backend API endpoints required for the application.
+-   **[API Specifications](./api_specifications.md):** The complete guide to the backend API that the frontend consumes.

 ---

-## 5. Next Steps & Pending Work
+## 5. Next Steps

+With the frontend complete, the primary focus shifts to the backend.

 1.  **Backend Development:**
     -   Implement the API endpoints as defined in the specifications.
-    -   Set up the database and storage solution.
+    -   Set up the database and storage solution for user files and data.
-    -   Integrate the RAG model and logic for chat, flashcard, and quiz generation.
+    -   Integrate the RAG model and the logic for chat, flashcard, and quiz generation.

-2.  **Frontend Development:**
+2.  **Deployment:**
-    -   Implement the client-side logic in `script.js` to make the UI interactive.
-    -   Connect the frontend to the backend API.
+    -   Deploy the frontend and backend to a hosting environment.
-    -   Add dynamic rendering for file lists, chat history, and other data.
+    -   Configure environment variables and security settings.